-An issuer's GAAP requires the appropriate recognition of intangible assets acquired in business combinations.
-In addition, an issuer's GAAP generally requires that intangible assets acquired be measured at their acquisition date fair value.
-To assist investors in understanding the valuation process of the intangible assets, income trusts should provide in the offering document a description of the method(s) used to value the intangible assets.
+GAAP requires the appropriate recognition of all intangible assets acquired in business combinations.
+In addition, the intangible assets acquired must be assigned a portion of the total cost of the purchase based on their fair values at the date of acquisition.
+To assist investors in understanding the valuation process and the cost assigned to the intangible assets, income trusts should provide in the offering document a description of the method(s) used to value the intangible assets.